yabadabu/str_id_consteval/README.md

 The code has been adapted from the original code 32bits version at https://github.com/aappleby/smhasher, I just made a self-contained consteval version.

 I normally use strings for identifications, but when comparing, searching or using as keys of containers, I convert them to uint32_t and the mapping is done using the MurmurHash32 algorithm.
+Remember the mapping from const char* to uint32_t is **not** unique and there is a non-zero possibility to have collisions.

 ``` C++